 TK is described as the first year in a two-year Kindergarten program.
-However, one crucial way that Universal TK differs from Kindergarten and TK (as it is currently delivered) are in the increased ratio requirements.
+However, one crucial way that TK differs from Kindergarten is in lower adult-child ratio requirements.

 Beginning in the 2022 school year, TK classes must have a 12:1 student to adult ratio, with a maximum average of 24 children in the classroom at each school site.
 One of the two adults in the classroom must be a fully certificated TK teacher.
 In 2023, the ratio may be reduced further to 10:1, if the Legislature appropriates additional funding.

 Like Kindergarten, TK can be offered as either a full-day or a half-day program.
 While many districts prefer full-day schedules in order to support working families and provide more opportunities for learning for students, some districts may find it more feasible to implement the lower ratios required by TK using a half-day program.